XKNX/XKNX.github.io/home_assistant.md

 *HASS MODULE:*

-* Add Pydoc, *sigh*, will do this weekend
 * decide about a name: `async_knx`? aknx? or just keep `xknx`?
 * Add validator for address
 * Decide how to handle actions within HASS (im thinking of a new "pressed two times" feature)

-*XKNX*

-* Implement a proper logging method within xknx
-* refactor own_address and and own_ip.
-Considr dropping globals.py.

 *General*

-* I dont understand how the KNX setpoint works.
+* I do not fully understand how the KNX setpoint works.
 I need help to geht this working.
 Winter is getting closer (at least in the Northern Hemisphere)

 Known issues: